Last Modified July 18, 2016

 Sets out the basis for financial contributions which we seek in association with new development.
-The Council has adopted he Community Infrstructure Levy (CIL) which will apply to all planning applications determined on or after 1 December 2014.
-This guidance is no longer relevant to current planning applications and is retained for use in matters relating to historic applications and appeals.
+The Council has adopted the Community Infrastructure Levy (CIL) applies to all planning applications determined on or after 1 December 2014.
+This online resource supersedes the Planning Obligations SPD, which is no longer relevant to current planning applications and is retained for use in matters relating to historic applications and appeals.

 Sets out the constraints and planning policy contexts for four locations in Radlett.
 It provides advice on how our existing policies should be applied.
 Its aim is to ensure that key development opportunities in and immediately adjoining Radlett District Centre are maximised.

 Supplementary Planning Guidance (SPG)

 Supplementary Planning Guidance (SPG) supplements specific policies in the Local Plan 2003 and may be taken into account as a material consideration when decided on planning applications.
 Where relevant, these will continue to be a material consideration in the assessment of planning applications until they are replaced by SPDs.